ChauCM/stepo-landing/README.md

 📱 Free to use static generated landing page template for your mobile app

+Fork with updated dependencies and customized to use on: https://noise.mawges.com

+If you want to use original template, but with fixed dependencies just checkout earlier commits.

 ## 💡 Features
 Mobile App Landing Page Template comes with pre-installed features and options:
 - Display app icon